Teen drivers often become overconfident after one or two years of driving.

 They tend to indulge in frivolous driving habits and put themselves and others at risk.
 Liberty Mutual is the fourth largest insurer in the US and has its branches in 30 countries.
 SADD or Students Against Destructive Decisions is the foremost organization which aims at preventing destructive attitudes and behaviors that are harmful to the youngsters.

 ORC International was commissioned by these two organizations to conduct a quantitative survey to measure teen driving behaviors and attitudes.
 The survey was done in April- May 2017 and 2,800 teens were involved in it.
 The Teen Driving Study also included 1,000 parents of teenage drivers who possessed a license.
-In this post, our St. Louis car accident lawyer will discuss the results of this study.

 The study reveals that 57% of the senior teen drivers who consider themselves to be safe drivers experience accidents while only 34% of their younger peers face accidents.